HarryEmmett/Hobby-Task-Frontend/README.md

 Git link back-end: https://github.com/HarryEmmett/Hobby-Task-Backend

-Introduction + task outline:
+### Introduction + task outline:

 To create a functioning CRUD app using all the methods covered in training the project must use:

-Project management - Jira board with the use of smartcommits.\n Version control - Code fully intergrated into Git using the feature branch model. "\n" Database - Relation database to persist data as well as a h2 database for testing. "\n" Java and spring back end - Functional application in the OOP language covered. "\n" Front end - Functioning frontend website that communicated with back end. "\n" Testing - Acceptable coverage using MockMVC testing. "\n"
+Project management - Jira board with the use of smartcommits.

+Version control - Code fully intergrated into Git using the feature branch model.

+Database - Relation database to persist data as well as a h2 database for testing.

+Java and spring back end - Functional application in the OOP language covered.

+Front end - Functioning frontend website that communicated with back end.

+Testing - Acceptable coverage using MockMVC testing.

 ### JIRA